Become a Godfather or Godmother of One of Our Cars

 CADILLAC SERIES 62 ‘STATE LIMOUSINE’ - 1954

-Ordered by the Belgian Royal Family and serving as an official ‘Parade Car’.
-It has some unique features including the split front bench, and a handle on the wind screen frame.
-It participated in most of the state occasions in the second half of the Fifies, such as the marriage of Prince Albert and Paola on 2nd July, 1959.
-But is especially famous as the wedding car of the Royal couple Baudouin and Fabiola, on 15th December 1960.
-For this occasion, a special plexi top was manufactured by coachbuilder Vesters & Neirinck from Brussels.
+Ordered by the Belgian Royal Family and used as an official ‘parade car’, it features several unique elements, including a split front bench and a handle on the windscreen frame.
+It took part in most state occasions in the second half of the fifties, such as the wedding of Prince Albert and Paola on 2 July 1959.
+It is, however, especially famous as the wedding car of the royal couple Baudouin and Fabiola on 15 December 1960.
+For this occasion, a special plexiglass top was manufactured by coachbuilder Vesters & Neirinckx in Brussels.

 CADILLAC SERIES 6200 CONVERTIBLE - 1959